 Although the erection of buildings and the tenure of Senior Pastors provide us with markers on the time-line of history, the work of the church is the ongoing work of God through all his people.
 “So neither he who plants nor he who waters is anything, but only God, who makes things grow” (1 Corinthians 3:7).
 We are simply “God’s fellow workers” (1 Corinthians 3:9).

-By God’s grace for 111 years we have:
+By God’s grace for all these years we have:

 - Preached God’s gospel